 Pop-up modals can be a great way to simplify text-heavy pages.
 For example, if you have several speakers on a page with lengthy bios you may consider adding a "Read More" Button element to make sure content is visually digestible.
 While this design approach might be more aesthetically pleasing on the eyes, it can be hard on page loads if there are too many.
+We recommend capping the number of modals on your page at 10.
 For more on modals, check out our FAQ: What is a modal element?

 6. Is there any "dead weight" that can be removed from the page?